zeenix/zeenix/README.md

 a quick-learner.

-In the last 3 years in my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus](https://github.com/dbus2/zbus/).
+In the last 3 years in my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus].
 It's a project I'm particularly proud of.

 ## Top Skills 😎